anatoliyv/SMIconLabel/README.md

 ### Usage

 Usage is as simple as possible.
-Here is an swift example:
+Here is an Swift 2.0 example:

 ```
 let labelLeft = SMIconLabel(frame: CGRectMake(10, 10, view.frame.size.width - 20, 20))